DiamondLightSource/httomo/docs/source/reference/loaders.rst

 Files with image keys
 +++++++++++++++++++++

-This can be the case when the new scan is performed, which contains the required image keys.
+This can be the case when a new scan is performed, which contains the required image keys.
 Therefore the keys in the older scan should be ignored.
 In this instance, we need to provide a parameter :code:`image_key_path` in addition to :code:`file` and :code:`data_path` fields.